Martingales, laminates and minimal Korn inequalities: Korn's first inequality and the quantity N(d)

 unless $d\in \{1,2,4,8\}$, in which case equality holds.
 We also have the general lower bound

 for all $d$. \end{theorem} \begin{proof} Assume $N(d)=d$ and let $f$ be a nonsingular bilinear map that witnesses it.
 Then $(\mathbb{R}^d, +, f)$ is a real finite dimensional division algebra.
-The only such algebras are (\cite[corollary 1]{Bott}) $\mathbb{R},\mathbb{C},\mathbb H, \mathbb O$ and the first result follows.
+The only such algebras (see \cite[corollary 1]{Bott}) have dimensions $\{1,2,4,8\}$ and the first result follows.
 The second result is proved as follows: such a nonsingular bilinear map $f$ induces a map between real projective spaces

 so we have the following morphism between cohomologies:

 We recall that thanks to Künneth's theorem (see \cite[Theorem 3.15]{hatcher2002algebraic}), we have

 Using the fact that $H(\mathbb R\mathbb P^d, \mathbb Z_2) \simeq \mathbb Z_2[X]/(X^{d+1})$ (\cite[Theorem 3.19]{hatcher2002algebraic}), we can equivalently write